-1. OVERSTEER SUPPRESSION
+1. OVERSTEER BEHAVIOR SUPPRESSION

 When the vehicle starts to spin during cornering, the VDC control module (VDCCM) actuates the brakes on the front and rear outer wheels.
-As a result, a force that counteracts the oversteer-causing yaw moment is generated so that the vehicle's behavior is stabilized.
+As a result, a yaw moment is generated in a direction that counteracts the yaw moment resulting from oversteer so that the vehicle's behavior is stabilized.

-- (1) Braking force - (2) Oversteer-causing yaw moment
+- (1) Braking force - (2) Yaw moment resulting from oveersteer

-2. UNDERSTEER SUPPRESSION
+2. UNDERSTEER BEHAVIOR SUPPRESSION

 When the vehicle starts to drift outward during cornering, the VDCCM causes the rear inner wheel to be braked.
-As a result, a force that counteracts the understeer-causing yaw moment is generated so that the vehicle's behavior is stabilized.
+As a result, a yaw moment is generated in a direction that counteracts the yaw moment resulting from understeer so that the vehicle's behavior is stabilized.

-- (1) Braking force - (2) Understeer-causing yaw moment
+- (1) Braking force - (2) Yaw moment resulting from understeer